borislit/yoshi-1/website/docs/editor-flow/runtime-api/yoshi-flow-editor-runtime.md

 > To update defaults in controller, you can just call `flowAPI.biLogger.util.updateDefaults({})`.

 ### Testing
-For unit testing bi logger events you should wrap your component in tests in `BILoggerProvider` HOC imported from `yoshi-flow-editor-runtime/test`.
+For unit testing components that contain a BI logger you should wrap it in `BILoggerProvider` HOC imported from `yoshi-flow-editor-runtime/test`.

 It accepts `logger` property which can be a plain object with bi methods you want to mock.